nativescript-community/https/README.md

 # NativeScript-HTTPS

+> Forked by Eddy Verbruggen to be able to install from GitHub (include .js files), just in casenpm isbehind and we desperately need the latest changes.

 ### The definitive way to hit HTTP based APIs in Nativescript.
 Easily integrate the most reliable native networking libraries with the latest and greatest HTTPS security features.
 #### A drop-in replacement for the [default http module](https://docs.nativescript.org/cookbook/http#get-response-status-code).